Employee Reskilling and Upskilling: Next is Now

 However, the pandemic cannot be used as an excuse for all of the dithering and delaying.
 And for the record, there is a lot of that going on right now.

 Recently, LHH conducted a global survey of 2,100 HR decision makers in the United States, Canada, the United Kingdom, France and Australia to gauge their commitment to future-proofing workforces.
 The results were disheartening, to say the least.

-The survey found that only 56% of all organizations are actively working to future-proof their talent pipelines.
-However, within that figure, there is evidence that organizations are struggling with the key components of a future-looking HR strategy.
+The survey found that only 56% of all organisations are actively working to future-proof their talent pipelines.
+However, within that figure, there is evidence that organisations are struggling with the key components of a future-looking HR strategy.

-The survey also found that less than half (47.2%) of organizations are focusing their attention on the transferrable skills of existing employees to fill future job openings, a critical component for the redeployment of talent.
+The survey also found that less than half (47.2%) of organisations are focusing their attention on the transferable skills of existing employees to fill future job openings, a critical component for the redeployment of talent.